R4bit/Code_of_Ryan/README.md

                        using two algothms.Math algothm is ...how to say , perfect ,fabulous..so simple , so beautiful.
                        Yesterday i tried an interview about reachering , hoping to do reserch , and , of course , getting closer to my dream.
 Always remember : Patience is the Key.
+2023.5.31              Long long time no see....Final work for class of DataStructure...